-- The reception of major trauma patients in the emergency department should be by an anaesthetist of ST4 level or above and capable of dealing with airway problems and initiating damage control resuscitation of the trauma patient. - MTC: specific bleep - TU: insert local contact details here - Within the MTC the further management of critically injured patients, whether in theatre (anaesthesia for the control of major traumatic haemorrhage and other damage control interventions) or in the interventional radiology suite (haemorrhage control by embolization of vessels) should be consultant delivered. - 8-6 on weekdays-General ICU consultant is available to come down to the ED and assess the patient if needed. - 8-6 all days-MTC consultant anaesthetist will provide further care in theatre. - 8-8 all days-General acutes theatre consultant will anaesthetise for radiology intervention in the IR suite. - Out of these hours, the resident on-call anaesthetic consultant will be available to come down to the ED and provide further care as needed. - Within Trauma Units all such cases must be discussed with the on-call anaesthetic consultant. - Trained anaesthetic assistance must be present at all times in all clinical areas where anaesthetics are administered, including the emergency department and the interventional radiology suite. - o MTC: Jubilee theatres ODP-bleep 1338 - TU: insert local contact details here - Appropriately skilled theatre staff should be available who are experienced in the various surgical subspecialty procedures required in patients with multiple injuries.
-There is 24/7 availability of a trauma theatre, general and neurosurgery acute theatres. - MTC: To book theatres, call bunker room-25275, mobile-07880243156 - TU: insert local contact details here
+- The reception of major trauma patients in the MTC emergency department should be by an anaesthetist of ST4 level or above and capable of dealing with airway problems and initiating damage control resuscitation of the trauma patient.
+In a TU the trauma team must include an anaesthetist supported by a consultant available within 30 minutes.
+The anaesthetist must be capable of dealing with airway problems and initiating damage control resuscitation of a trauma patient and would ideally be ST4 level or above. - o MTC: General ICU registrar-bleep 3451-phone 27403 - o TU: As per local guidance - Within the MTC the further management of critically injured patients, whether in theatre (anaesthesia for the control of major traumatic haemorrhage and other damage control interventions) or in the interventional radiology suite (haemorrhage control by embolization of vessels) should be consultant delivered. - 8-6-General ICU consultant is available to come down to the ED and assess the patient. - o 8-6-MTC consultant anaesthetist will provide further care in theatre. - 8-8-General acutes theatre consultant will anaesthetise for radiology intervention in the IR suite. - Out of these hours, the resident on-call anaesthetic consultant will be available to come down to the ED and provide further care as needed. - Within Trauma Units all such cases must be discussed with the on-call anaesthetic consultant. - Trained anaesthetic assistance must be present at all times in all clinical areas where anaesthetics are administered, including the emergency department and the interventional radiology suite. - MTC: Jubilee theatres ODP-bleep 1338 - o TU: As per local guidance - Appropriately skilled theatre staff should be available who are experienced in the various surgical subspecialty procedures required in patients with multiple injuries.
+There is 24/7 availability of a trauma theatre, general and neurosurgery acute theatres. - MTC: To book theatres, call bunker room-25275, mobile-07880243156 - o TU: as per local quidance